nrrrdcore/public-speaking/README.md

 + HOW TO: Choose a topic to speak about.
 (Alexis Finch)
 + HOW TO: Find a conference or event to speak at.
 (Garann Means)
 + HOW TO: Write a talk proposal and personal bio.
 (Mina Markham)
 + HOW TO: Write content for your talk.
+(C J Silverio)
 + HOW TO: Make your slides beautiful and also visible from a far.
 (Andi Galpern)
 + HOW TO:  Ship it.
 + HOW TO: Handle Q&A. (Divya Manian)